 As you probably have gathered by now, a knowledge base isn’t something you can just slap together overnight.

 Okay, technically you could just upload a few informational documents into the database and call it a day.
 Needless to say, though, this certainly isn’t the best way to go about things if you want to improve collaboration and scale your customer support abilities.

-If your goal is to create a robust and effective knowledge base that actually provides value to your audience, there are a number of best practices you need to follow.
+So, if your goal is to build a robust and effective knowledge base that actually provides value to your audience, there are a number of best practices you need to follow.

 Okay, so we’ve gone over some of the more overarching ways in which your customers (and your organization) can benefit from your creating a knowledge base.

 But, before you actually begin creating your knowledge base, you’ll want to dig a bit deeper than this.
 In other words, you’ll want to have a clearly-defined purpose for your specific knowledge base.

-For example, Shipt’s knowledge base focuses on providing transparency to its audience:
+For example, Shipt’s knowledge base was created with a focus on providing transparency to its audience:

 Within this knowledge base, Shipt’s customers and prospects can learn more about what the actual service is, and can dig into the logistics behind the company’s processes, as well.

-Now, take a look at Spamexperts’ knowledge base:
+Now, take a look at the knowledge base Spamexperts created:

 Here, the focus is on onboarding new users and enabling them to get started as quickly as possible.

-The point is, the content of your knowledge base should revolve around the information your audience needs to know in order to enhance their overall experience with your company.
+The point is, the content you write for your knowledge base should revolve around the information your audience needs to know in order to enhance their overall experience.